supermarin/xclisten/README.md

 # XCListen

 A zero-configuration filesystem watcher for ObjectiveC.
-It determines your `.xcworkspace` and scheme name automatically, and:
+It determines your workspace and scheme automatically, and:

 - runs tests each time you save a file
 - runs `pod install` each time you save the Podfile